bubiche/kawaii_voice_changer/README.md

 Rename/copy config.template.py to config.py
 Download whisper's models (https://github.com/openai/whisper#available-models-and-languages) and update `WHISPER_MODEL_PATH` in config.py with the path to the model file of your choice.
 Register for a DeepL account on https://www.deepl.com/ and update `DEEPL_AUTH_KEY` in config.py with your key.
+Update the array `VOICE_OUTPUT_DEVICE_IDS` in config.py with devices that you want the final voice to go to (e.g. speaker/headphone/"fake" microphone for voice chats)
 SET `SPEAKER_ID` in voicevox_client/voice_config.py to your desired speaker ID.
 See below for how to check the voices out.

 ```bash